bennyhuo/Shell/README.md

 # Shell
 Android Shell run without root.
 Just like adb shell does.

-A server runs in the background with shell permissions while client app should connect to it and send shell cmd to it though a socket connection.
+A server runs in the background with shell permissions while client app should connect and send shell cmd to it though a socket connection.

-The shell session closes until the connect disconnect.
+The shell session closes until the socket connection disconnect.

-You can achieve varieties of goals with this, e.g. take a bugreport with pc.
+You can achieve varieties of goals with this, e.g. take a bugreport without pc.

 # Thanks